JustAct: A Framework for Auditable Multi-Agent Systems Regulated by Inter-Organisational Policies: The Policy Language Interpreter

 Finally, \Cref{def:policy} fixes the \textit{policy} as lists of \slick rules.
 However, policy rules must satisfy \textit{safety}: every variable inside its body is also inside its head, where `inside' is formalised as $\mathit{has}\text{-}\mathit{var}$ in \Cref{def:has_var}.
 Safety is a prevalent property in logic programming languages with \textit{bottom-up} inference semantics, \eg, \cite{DBLP:journals/aicom/GebserKKOSS11} adopts its definition in \cite{abiteboul1995foundations} for Clingo.
 Safety has a mostly practical motivation: it affords a class of implementations that use rules to guide the incremental enumeration of truths as combinations of prior truths.

-The Rust implementation parses unrestricted rules first, and decides safety second (\Cref{thm:safety_is_decidable}), while our Rocq formalisation defines these together, as in \Cref{def:policy}.\footnote{ \Cref{def:policy} reflects its Rocq formulation, which characterises the policies as \slick rules proven safe via $\mlst{dec}\text{-}\mathit{safe}(r) = \top$ instead of the simpler $\mathit{safe}(r)$.
-While the existence of proofs of these two propositions over~$r$ are equally informative, the contents of any $P: \mathit{safe}(r)$ is also informative: $P$ identifies a \textit{way} that $r$ is proven safe.
-If policies carried such proofs, the \textit{decidable equality} of policies ($\forall (p,p': \mathit{policy}), (p=p')?$) would require an axiom such as \textit{proof irrelevance}\footnotemark{}.
-So instead, policy rules are proven safe via $\mlst{dec}\text{-}\mathit{safe}(e) = \top$, whose contents are \textit{uninformative}, because the way they prove safety is fixed via $\mathit{dec}\text{-}\mathit{safe}$~(\Cref{thm:safety_is_decidable}).}
+\Cref{def:policy} formalises policies as collections of safe rules.
+This encoding models our implementation in Rust: unrestricted rules are parsed first, programmatically checked for safety second (\Cref{thm:safety_is_decidable}), but then no informative proof object is stored at runtime.\footnote{ $\{ r : \mathit{rule} \mid \mathit{safe}(r)\}$ is the more general and natural representation of `a rule that is somehow proven safe' in Rocq. \Cref{def:policy} can be understood to fix \textit{how} safety is proven as a pure function of the rule, such that the proof object that witnesses safety (if it exists) is not informative, requiring no storage. }

 \begin{deffy}[atom has variable] $ \dfrac {} {\mathit{has}\text{-}\mathit{var}(v, \mathit{Var}(v))} \quad \dfrac {\mathit{has}\text{-}\mathit{var}(v, a) \phantom{x}} {\mathit{has}\text{-}\mathit{var}(v, \mathit{Node}([\dots, a, \dots]))} $ \end{deffy} \begin{deffy}[safety] $\mathit{safe}((h,t)) \coloneqq \forall v, \mathit{has}\text{-}\mathit{var}(v,h) \rightarrow \exists (\top, a) \in b, \mathit{has}\text{-}\mathit{var}(v,a)$. \end{deffy}